MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/projections/addattributegroup.md

 }
 ```

-### Using the AddAttributeGroup operation on an entity attribute
+### Using an AddAttributeGroup operation on an entity attribute

 We can use the AddAttributeGroup operation to place all the attributes referenced by the source entity attribute into an attribute group.